SharpShooter17/workspace-framework/README.md

 You can define environment variables in the Workspace configuration file.
 These variables will be set in the terminal session.

+### Autocomplete

+The `workspace` command includes an autocomplete feature to help you quickly access available commands and subcommands.
+You can use the `Tab` key to autocomplete `workspace` commands and subcommands.
+For example:

+- Type `workspace ` and press `Tab` to see a list of available commands.
+- Type `workspace cmd ` and press `Tab` to see a list of available commands from the current workspace configuration.
+- Type `workspace change ` and press `Tab` to see a list of available workspaces.

+The autocomplete feature will dynamically include commands from the `commands` and `command_directories` sections of your `workspace.yml` file.

 ### Commands